Garage Dehumidifier Size

 • Limited insulation

-• Stored cardboard, tools, gym gear, or hobby equipment
+• Stored cardboard, tools, wood, gym gear, or business inventory

 • Seasonal temperature swings